 |Museum Hours||Tuesday - Thursday, Sunday: 9:30 a.m.–5:00 p.m.
 (Entrance Until 4:30 p.m.)

 Fridays and Saturdays: 9:30 a.m.–8:00 p.m.
 (Entrance until 7:30 p.m.)

 *Fees in parentheses are for groups of 20+

 *Admission is free for high school students and other youths age 0–17, seniors over 70, visitors with disabilities and one caretaker, and for Campus Members (including faculty).
 Please show I.D.

 Images from the Exhibit

 In Japan, the mouse (rat) has been regarded as a divine messenger making it an auspicious animal.
 Originally, the mouse was associated with the deity Ōkuninushi, since Japanese myths tell that a mouse saved this deity's life.
-When Daikoku, a god of wealth with Hindu origins, was brought into Japan, he was identified with Ōkuninushi only because the Chinese characters for Ōkuni could also be pronounced "Daikoku."
+When Daikoku, the god of wealth with Hindu origins, was brought into Japan, he was identified with Ōkuninushi because the Chinese characters for Ōkuni could also be pronounced "Daikoku."
 Hence the mouse became the messenger of this syncretic god.
 In addition, mice are prolific breeders, making them a symbol of fertility.
 Moreover, during the Edo period (1615–1868), rats and mice were popular pets.
 Manuals on breeding rare species were widely circulated and produced some calm rats and mice that like people.
-In the Japanese court, a New Year's event to bolster longevity was held on the First Day of the Rat ("hatsune").
-This is elegantly described in "The Warbler’s First Song" (Hatsune), a well-known chapter from The Tale of Genji (11th c.), which itself inspired numerous celebratory artistic motifs.
+In the Japanese court, a New Year's event to bolster longevity was held on the First Day of the Rat (hatsune).
+This is elegantly described in "The Warbler's First Song" (Hatsune), a well-known chapter from The Tale of Genji (11th c.), which itself inspired numerous celebratory artistic motifs.